pepopowitz/getting-unstuck/slides/src/03-explain.md

 <!-- .slide: data-background="/images/drawings/eye-realistic.png" class="eye" data-background-size="contain" -->

-## Schematic vs. Realistic
+## Symbols vs. Reality

 Notes:

-But then the artist transitions to realism

-And this is what an eye ACTUALLY looks like
+This is what an eye ACTUALLY looks like

 It's not a symbol, or a heuristic